Mastering the Art of "Convey" in a Sentence: A full breakdown

 Explaining the Scientific Nuances (For those Interested)

 While "convey" isn't directly a scientific term, its underlying principle – the transmission of something – relates to several scientific concepts.
-Think about signal transmission in communication systems (radio waves conveying information), the movement of fluids in hydraulic systems (pipes conveying water), or even the transfer of genetic information (DNA conveying hereditary traits).
+And think about signal transmission in communication systems (radio waves conveying information), the movement of fluids in hydraulic systems (pipes conveying water), or even the transfer of genetic information (DNA conveying hereditary traits).
 The core concept of transfer remains consistent across various scientific domains.

 Frequently Asked Questions (FAQ)